 This was my all-time favourite day trip of the whole week.
 Yes, Nusa Penida was stunning and really was a highlight, but our 5th day in Indonesia was a personal triumph for me and one I’ll never forget.

 We’d heard about how amazing the snorkelling/diving opportunities are around the Gili Trio and if you follow us on Facebook and Instagram, you’ll know I’m obsessed with wildlife spotting.
 What you don’t know, is I’m also terrified of the ocean.
 Just getting boats can be a nerve-wracking experience for me so snorkelling isn’t something that I think about lightly.
-I’ll be doing an in-depth, more personal post about the whole day but let’s just say I did it and I’m hella proud of myself!
+Read my more personal post about the whole day but let’s just say I did it and I’m hella proud of myself!

 One of the very few photos we managed to save – Fish and Sea Urchins resting on an old stone anchor.